Skip to main content

 Collecting Rewards

-) is the account that will receive the rewards from smeshing.
+The coinbase account (specified in the config, above, as smeshing-coinbase) is the account that will receive the rewards from smeshing.
 The coinbase account is fixed per smesher, per epoch, as the smesher commits to it in an ATX for an entire epoch.
 However, it can be changed at any time, and the change will take effect in the epoch that the next published ATX targets.
-Note that many smeshers can also use the same coinbase (although to do so would reduce privacy since those smeshers could be associated via the shared coinbase address), and also that there's no requirement that a smesher even provide a coinbase that they control.
-In theory the coinbase could be set to someone else's account, or even to a burn account.
+Note that many smeshers can also use the same coinbase (although to do so would reduce privacy since those smeshers could be associated via the shared coinbase address) and there is also no requirement that a smesher even provide a coinbase that they control.
+In theory, the coinbase could be set to someone else's account, or even to a burn account.

 Running Multiple Nodes

-processes on a single system.
-This is of course subject to the resource requirements outlined above; in particular, make sure that the system has high enough bandwidth to support many nodes.
-You'll need to change a few parameters to enable this:
+It is possible to run multiple go-spacemesh processes on a single system.
+This is, of course, subject to the resource requirements.
+In particular, make sure that the system has high enough bandwidth to support many nodes.
+You will need to change a few parameters to enable running multiple nodes:

-- Node data directory: each node must have its own data directory to store network state.
-Specify it on the command line using the
+1. Node data directory: Each node must have its own data directory to store network state.
+You can specify it via the command line using the -d datadir flag or in the config in {"main":{"data-folder":"<node-data-location>"}}.

-. - Smeshing data directory: each smeshing node must point to a different PoST data directory.
-Specify in the config using
+2. Smeshing data directory: Each smeshing node must point to a different PoS data directory.
+You can specify it in the config using {"smeshing":{"smeshing-opts":{"smeshing-opts-datadir":"<post-data-location>"}}}.
+See the note below about avoiding equivocation!

-. - GRPC API ports: assuming you have GRPC enabled, each running node must use a different set of ports for the public and private GRPC services.
-Specify them in the config with
+4. GRPC API ports: Assuming you have GRPC enabled, each running node must use a different set of ports for the public and private GRPC services.
+You can specify them in the config with {"api":{"grpc-public-listener":"<ip_addr>:<port>","grpc-private-listener":"<ip_addr>:<port>"}}".
+Use "0.0.0.0" to listen on all interfaces, or specify an IP address attached to a particular interface.
+See the next section for more information on the API and the difference between public and private services.

 System Service on Linux

-as a systemd service.
-This makes log management easier, and it ensures that the node will automatically restart if it dies or is killed, and that it automatically starts when the system is restarted.
+On compatible Linux-based systems, we strongly recommend running go-spacemesh as a systemd service.
+This makes log management easier and ensures that the node will automatically restart if it dies or is killed, while also automatically starting the node when the system is restarted.
 Each Linux distribution is different, so please check the documentation for your distribution to determine precisely where to create the service file.
-On most distributions the file should live in /etc/systemd/system
+On most distributions, the file should live in /etc/systemd/system.
+Here is a sample service file - please read the systemd documentation for more information and update paths, users, etc. to suit your particular system:

 [Unit]